-Either party may terminate the Manufacturing Agreement due to a material breach of the Manufacturing Agreement by the other party, subject to prior written notice and a cure period, due to the insolvency or bankruptcy of the other party, due to a force majeure event that prevents performance under the Manufacturing Agreement for at least six months, or if the parties fail to enter into an initial project plan within 90 days of the date of the Manufacturing Agreement (which period may be extended by mutual agreement of the parties).
+Either party may terminate the Manufacturing Agreement due to a material breach of the Manufacturing Agreement by the other party, subject to prior written notice and a cure period, due to the insolvency or bankruptcy of the other party, or due to a force majeure event that prevents performance under the Manufacturing Agreement for at least six months.
 We may terminate the Manufacturing Agreement, subject to 60 days' written notice, if we discontinue the TRC105 program, whether due to a notice of non-approval or withdrawal of marketing approval by a regulatory agency or otherwise.
-In the event of a termination by us due to discontinuation of the TRC105 program or a termination by Lonza due to our material breach or insolvency or bankruptcy, we would be obligated to pay to Lonza certain batch cancellation and/or early termination fees.TRC105 drug product is produced by an FDA-registered contract manufacturer.
+In the event of a termination by us due to discontinuation of the TRC105 program or a termination by Lonza due to our material breach or insolvency or bankruptcy, we would be obligated to pay to Lonza certain batch cancellation and/or early termination fees.

+TRC105 drug product is produced by an FDA-registered contract manufacturer.
 Drug product is filter-sterilized and aseptically filled into single-use pharmaceutical grade vials and stoppered using an automated filling machine.
 The final drug product is stored refrigerated until used.